mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/upgrade/index.md

 # Updating the package options

-This package describes options that advanced users can use to adapt the Kubernetes cluster to their need.
+This package exposes certain options that advanced users can use to adapt the Kubernetes cluster to their need.
 For instance, you may want to increase the `kube-apiserver` count or the resources available to `kube-proxy`.
 As an example, we will describe how to achieve the latter.